Dungog Shire: Current composition and election method

-Dungog Shire Council is composed of nine councillors elected proportionally in three separate wards, each electing three councillors.
+Dungog Shire Council is composed of nine councillors elected proportionally in three separate wards, each electing two councillors.
 All councillors are elected for a fixed four-year term of office.
-The mayor is elected by the councillors at the first meeting of the council.
-The most recent election was held on 17 September 2017.
+The mayor is directly elected for the full term.
+The most recent election was held on 14 September 2024.
 An election was held in the A, B and C Wards.
 The makeup of the council is as follows:

-The current Council, elected in 2017, by ward, is:
+The current Council, elected in 2024 is: